AdaCore/training_material/courses/spark_essentials/130_autoactive_proof/88_autoactive_proof.lab.rst

 - This code is correct - an array is sorted if all elements are less than or equal to the next element

-   - So the function will return True for all of these arrays:
-     ``[1, 2, 3]``, ``[1, 1, 1]``, ``[1, 1, 3]``, ``[123, 231, 312]``
+   - So the function will return True for all of these arrays ``[1, 2, 3]``, ``[1, 1, 1]``, ``[1, 1, 3]``, ``[123, 231, 312]``

 - For **proof**, when we sort an array, we need to know the contents of the array